Führer

 Nazi Germany cultivated the Führerprinzip, and Hitler was generally known as simply der Führer.

-In compound words, the use of Führer remains common in German and is used in words such as Reiseführer, Museumsführer, Bergführer and Oppositionsführer.
+In compound words, the use of Führer remains common in German and is used in words such as Reiseführer, Museumsführer, Bergführer, Führerschein, Spielführer, and Oppositionsführer.
 However, because of its strong association with Hitler, the isolated word itself usually has negative connotations when used with the meaning of leader, especially in political contexts.